chuan-su/notes/src/aws/route53.md

 ![weighted](../img/aws-53-weighted.svg)

+## Routing Policies

+`GeoProximity Routing` lets Amazon Route 53 route traffic to your resources based on the geographic location of your users and your resources.
+You can also optionally choose to route more traffic or less to a given resource by specifying a value, known as a bias.
+A bias expands or shrinks the size of the geographic region from which traffic is routed to a resource.

 # Blue/Green Deployment

 You can use weighted routing for blue/green deployement.
 Read more at [Whitepaper: AWS Blue Green Deployment](https://d1.awsstatic.com/whitepapers/AWS_Blue_Green_Deployments.pdf)